Wrigley Company: 2006–2008: William Perez

 On October 23, 2006, William D. Perez (1948–) succeeded Bill Wrigley as CEO, becoming the first person outside the Wrigley family to head the company.
 In 2007, the company debuted 5 Gum in the United States.
 The 5 Gum brand was marketed using cinematic TV commercials portraying "How it feels to chew 5 Gum."
 Perez led the efforts of improving slimmer packaging (Slim Pack) with flavor improvements across both Extra and Wrigley brands.

 2008–2011: Dushan "Duke" Petrovich

 Dushan Petrovich (1954–) succeeded Perez almost immediately after Mars, Incorporated's 2008 purchase of Wrigley.
 In 2009, Wrigley's Global Innovation Center received the LEED Gold Certification through Wrigley's commitment to global sustainability.
 In the 2010 Olympic Games in Vancouver, British Columbia, Wrigley was the Official Confectionery Supplier of the games, in which the company sported Olympic-themed packs and products.

 2011–2017: Martin Radvan

 Martin Radvan became the president of the Wrigley Company after Petrovich.
-He is responsible for the company's worldwide strategy, operations, and business performance.
+He was responsible for the company's worldwide strategy, operations, and business performance.